jm-potato/nagios_sfdc_handler/README.md

 `./send_recovery.sh TEST_HOSTNAME_HERE`

-Check that Salesforce alerts are now Solved.
+Check that Salesforce alerts are now in 'Auto-solved' status.